FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/EDA/EDA.md

 # Exploratory Data Analysis (EDA) <a class="anchor" id="1"></a>

-Exploratory data analysis (análisis de datos exploratorio) hace referencia analisis estadistico, principalmente descriptivo, de un conjunto de datos.

-A continuación se va a proponer una metodologia (unos pasos a seguir) para desarrollar un EDA.
+Exploratory data analysis (EDA) refers to the descriptive statistical analysis of a data-set.

+Next we are going to propose a metodology to carry out an EDA.

+# First step: data-set structure

+## Import data-set

 A continuación cargamos el data-set al que vamos a aplicar un EDA